 Verde means green in Spanish.
 Salsa verde literally means green salsa.
 Salsa verde is made with tomatillos as the main ingredient while ‘regular’ salsa is made using red tomatoes as the base.
 I always make my own salsa verde to use in this recipe.
 It’s easy to make and tomatillos are readily available at my local grocery store.
 Having said that, there’s nothing wrong with using store-bought sala verde.
 Most brands of store-bought salsa tend to all-natural ingredients.
 Still, check the back for the ingredients before you purchase.

 What Cut Of Beef To Use

-This recipe is made to use a beef roast.
-I used a 4 pound chuck roast from Felton to be particular.
+This salsa verde beef recipe is using a beef roast.
+I used a 4-pound chuck roast.
 Other suggestions include top round roast, eye of round, or even brisket.
 Cook your roast until it’s falling apart tender and shreds easily with a fork.
 If it’s not at that point, keep cooking it.

 Other roast recipes you might enjoy: